British D-Day ExperienceRéf Tour : # E2

 Meals and drinks, unless specified

-Personal insurance and expensesDescriptionPegasus Bridge - Gondrée Café - Ranville War Cemetery - The Artificial Port of Arromanches (Mulberry B) - Gold Beach - The German Battery Longues-sur-Mer
+Personal insurance and expensesDescriptionPégasus Bridge – Cafe Gondrée – Ranville War Cemetery – The Artificial harbor of Arromanches (Mulberry B) – Gold Beach – The German battery of Longues-sur-Mer

-The day began with a visit to the Sword sector with the most emblematic site, the Pegasus Bridge.
-The film The Longest Day made him famous thanks to his bagpipes crossing the bridge over the Caen Canal.
-You will also discover a Memorial in honor of the men of the 3 glors who made a fantastic landing in a tiny space.
-On the other bank, you will observe the first house released in France called Café Gondrée.
+The day will start by the visit of Sword sector with the most emblematic site, Pégasus Bridge.
+The movie The Longest Day made it famous thanks to its bagpiper crossing the bridge over the Caen Canal.
+You will also discover a Memorial in honour of the men of the 3 gliders that realized a fantastic landing in a tiny space.
+On the other bank, you will observe the first house liberated in France called Café Gondrée.

-Then you will pay tribute to the 2,563 men who died fighting for freedom in the Ranville War Cemetery dedicated mainly to the 6th Airborne Division.
-You can honor among these young soldiers, Den Brotheridge, considered the first Allied soldier to be killed, Robert Bobby who died at 16 or Emile Corteil buried with his paratrooper dog.
+Then, you will pay tribute to the 2.563 men who died fighting for freedom in the Ranville War Cemetery devoted mainly to the 6th British airborne division.
+You may honor among those young soldiers, Den Brotheridge, considered to be the first Allied soldier to be killed, Robert Bobby who died at 16 years old or Emile Corteil burried with his paratrooper dog.

-Then, in the late morning, you will continue to Gold Beach where the 50th Infantry Division has the country.
-After your lunch by the sea, your guide will explain the key facts of the success of the Battle of Normandy through the construction of the artificial port of Arromanches (Mulberry B).
-From the heights of the city, a spectacular view dominates the remains of the artificial port (Phoenix Caissons, floating shaped flats, ...).
+The late morning will conclude with a visit to Sword Beach and a lunch break before continuing on to Gold Beach where the 50th Infantry Division landed.
+Your guide will explain you the key facts of the success of the Battle of Normandy thanks to the construction of the artificial port of Arromanches (Mulberry B) and you will see the remains of it.

-The tour will end in another beautiful location used for the film The Longest Day with the famous scene of this German officer who sees from his command post thousands of Allied ships arriving from England.
-The Battery of Longues-sur-Mer, which covers the beaches of Gold and Omaha, includes a firing command post and four casemates, don't three still house a 150 mm artillery piece.
-This element of the altantic wall is the only place with the guns in place in Normandy.
-You will guide you to give you some complete explanations about the construction of the Atlantic Wall.
+The tour will end in another stunning location used for the movie The Longest Day with the famous scene of this German officer who saw from his command post thousands of Allied ships arriving from England.
+The Longues-sur-Mer artillery coastal battery covering Gold and Omaha beaches includes a firing command post and four casemates, 3 of them still housing a 150 mm artillery piece.
+This element of the Altantic wall is the only place with the guns still in place in Normandy.
+Your guide will give you some full explanations about the construction of the Atlantic wall.